Who is Chizzy Akudolu? Strictly Come Dancing contestant returns for 2019 Christmas Special

 What’s Chizzy Akudolu well-known for?

-Andrea Chizoba “Chizzy” Akudolu is best-known for enjoying coronary heart surgeon Mo Effanga in Holby Metropolis, however her TV profession started in 2002, when she gained a BBC Expertise Initiative known as The City Sketch Showcase.
-This led to roles in EastEnders, Inexperienced Wing, Hollyoaks Later, Twenty Twelve and The Inbetweeners, in addition to a daily in Holby.
+Andrea Chizoba “Chizzy” Akudolu is best-known for taking part in coronary heart surgeon Mo Effanga in Holby Metropolis, however her TV profession started in 2002, when she gained a BBC Expertise Initiative known as The City Sketch Showcase.
+This led to roles in EastEnders, Inexperienced Wing, Hollyoaks Later, Twenty Twelve and The Inbetweeners, in addition to an everyday in Holby.

-Akudolu has additionally appeared in a spread of kids’s TV – most notably starring within the lead function in CBBC’s Jinx as Cookie, the Fairy Godmother.
+Akudolu has additionally appeared in a spread of youngsters’s TV – most notably starring within the lead position in CBBC’s Jinx as Cookie, the Fairy Godmother.

 What’s Chizzy Akudolu dancing within the Strictly Come Dancing 2019 Christmas particular?